UniversalDependencies/docs/_akk/feat/VerbStem.md

 ### <a name="D">`D`</a>: D

+The D stem.

 ### <a name="D">`Dt`</a>: Dt

+The Dt stem.

 ### <a name="D">`G`</a>: G

+The G stem.

 ### <a name="D">`Gt`</a>: Gt

+The Gt stem.

 ### <a name="D">`Gtn`</a>: Gtn

+The Gtn stem.

 ### <a name="D">`N`</a>: N

+The N stem.

 ### <a name="D">`Ntn`</a>: Ntn

+The Ntn stem.

 ### <a name="D">`S`</a>: S

+The S stem.

 ### <a name="D">`St`</a>: St

+The St stem.

 ### <a name="D">`Stn`</a>: Stn

+The Stn stem.

 #### Examples
 * _<b>arṣip</b>_ “I built” (G stem)